davidbsp/patrolling_sim/README.md

 It is convenient to copy this file in a new file that you can edit as you wish.
 For example, the current version of run_exp.sh allows to run an experiment for DISlabs, with 8 robots, 30 minutes, using DTAP algorithm, and other standard parameters.
-After 30 minutes the experiment terminate and the results will be available in the files result/<map>_<n.robots>/<algorithm>/<machine>/<date>*.csv
+After 30 minutes the experiment terminates and the results will be available in the files result/<map>_<n.robots>/<algorithm>/<machine>/<date>*.csv

-Ths info file contains a summary of the result of the experiments with the following values:
+The info file contains a summary of the results of the experiments with the following values:
 Map ;	N. robots ;	Wait time	; Communication delay ;	Algorithm ;	Algorithm parameters ;	Machine ;	Date ;	Time	Interferences	; Termination ;	Idleness	min ;	avg	; stddev	; max	; avg + stddev	; avg + 2 stddev	; Interf/min

+The script can be extended to run multiple experiments in a single session, bu just adding new commands like the one in the examples (possibly with different parameters).